architect/arc.codes/src/views/docs/en/get-started/quickstart.md

 description: Get started quickly with Architect
 ---

-> Architect is a simple tool to build and deliver powerful cloud function-based web apps and APIs
+> Architect is a simple framework for building and delivering powerful [Functional Web Apps](https://fwa.dev) on AWS

 ## Create a new project